furballroller/super_cat_game/README.md

 <img width="1081" height="628" alt="image" src="https://github.com/user-attachments/assets/d636669c-b6bd-40b9-a8e7-e3426bc417cf" />
-A 3D model of the pcb so far (V0)
+A 3D model of the pcb so far (V0) looks so professional!!
+It's so overpriced tho :(

 The design I ended up with is a mat, running a feedback loop for an LED grid (WS2812B) and a pressure sensor matrix (velostat).
 The brains are an ESP32 S3 Devkit clone off of Aliexpress, programmable over the air (OTA) for easy game dev 👍